FloFranz/canopy-gap-detection/README.md

 This repository contains code for forest canopy gap detection using a deep learning model trained on gaps automatically generated from Airborne Laser Scanning (ALS)-derived Canopy Height Models (CHMs), combined with spectral (True Digital Orthophotos) and height information from Digital Aerial Photogrammetry (DAP)-based CHMs.
 For further details, see the following paper:

-Franz, F., Seidel, D., Beckschäfer, P., in press.
+Franz, F., Seidel, D., Beckschäfer, P., 2026.
 Deep learning-based canopy gap detection using a cross-technological approach with airborne laser scanning and aerial imagery data. *Ecol.
-Informatics.* https://doi.org/10.1016/j.ecoinf.2025.103558.
+Informatics.* 93, 103558. https://doi.org/10.1016/j.ecoinf.2025.103558.

 The datasets to reproduce the analysis as well as the trained model are available on [Zenodo](https://zenodo.org/records/17829462).